lschmittalves/account-transaction-api/README.md

 ## Usage
 1. Run your application using the command in the terminal:
     `docker-compose up` or `make run-docker`
 2. Browse to localhost:7788/swagger/index.html.
-You will see Swagger 2.0 API documents.
+You will be able to access the Swagger 2.0 API documents.
-3. Using the API documentation, make requests to register an account and registering new transactions.
+3. Using the API documentation, make requests to register an account and register transactions.
 4. These are the default operation types that can be used to register the new transactions
 ```
 {